fanf2/regpg/doc/relnotes.md

   login credentials.
 It uses the storage layout that I have set up for the DNS systems at Cambridge.

-  Bugs: I have not yet fixed the Makefile to install it properly, or written any tests.
+  Bugs: I have not yet fixed the Makefile to install it properly, nor written any tests.

 2019-06-07 - regpg-1.9